fcakyon/fcakyon/README.md

 </p>

+### about me
+- Passionate about **Open-Source, Machine Learning/Deep Learning, Computer Vision**
+- BSc and Msc. on E&E Eng. (with deep learning/computer vision focus), PhD cand. on Informatics (with image/text/sound fusion transformers focus)

-## some of my opensource packages:
+### some of my opensource packages:

 A lightweight vision library for performing large scale object detection/ instance segmentation: